Organizational Behavior

 Starting in the second year, organizational behavior students are required to attend a weekly research seminar where students present their ideas, such as the Work, Organizations and Markets (WOM) seminar or the OB Lab.

-Students are required to complete a teaching engagement of one full academic term that includes at least 8 hours, or 3 class sessions, of front-of-class teaching experience and at least 16 hours of teaching preparation time.
+Students are required to complete a teaching engagement of one full academic term that includes in front-of-class teaching experience and teaching preparation time.

-The dissertation committees consist of a minimum of three faculty members, but larger committees are common.
+The dissertation committee consists of a minimum of three faculty members.

 The Dissertation Defense